web2solutions/dhxMVP/README.md

 It makes DHTMLX simple and powerful.
 It let starter javascript programmers to build Enterprise Javascript applications.

-Another reason is actually there is no MV* framework or library which let you to build MV* aplications using DHTMLX components `using the same paradigm` or even similar in the way the are created.
-DHTMLX fits to a paradigm that is very similar to other frameworks like EXT JS (Senha actually), Dojo, Qooxdoo and others in term of how to implement applications using the `Component Driven Developmemnt`.
+Another reason is actually there is no MV* framework or library which let you to build MV* aplications using DHTMLX components `using the same paradigm` or even similar in the way they were created.
+DHTMLX fits to a paradigm that is very similar to other frameworks like EXT JS (Senha actually), Dojo, Qooxdoo and others in term of how to implement applications using the `Component Driven Developmemnt` approach.

 Frameworks like DHTMLX provides mature and tested components API, rather the model where you create your own components.